 Stripe Connect for Marketplaces (The US Default)

 When mentioning multi-vendor platforms in the US, a Stripe Connect marketplace is the undisputed industry standard.
-This service was initially aimed at handling complex routing, KYC, and US tax compliance.
+This service was initially aimed at handling complex routing, KYC, and US tax compliance, which is also a core part of the broader paddle vs stripe discussion for teams comparing marketplace infrastructure.

 Stripe Connect offers three main integration types: